(13:42:02) Jenny4rmtheBlockch41n entered the room

 How has net art complicated the notions of beauty?
-What can the aesthetic circulation of net art tell us about identity and power within the US and worldwide?
+What can the national creation and circulation of net art tell us about geopolitics and global internet access?

 Professor Matthew Sparke, scholar in digital geography, in conversation with Tabita Rezaire's film Afro Cyber Resistance about global internet access’s effect on cultural production;